zeezephyr/urbanism-guide/content/en/austin/current_issues/i35_expansion.md

 icon: "icon twa-stop-sign"
 url: austin/issues/i35_expansion
 description: >
     The I-35 expansion promises to make the highway ever wider; further dividing our city, polluting our river, and wasting our state budget on antiquated views of mobility.
-Many activist organizations are teaming up to fight them in court.
+Many activist organizations are teaming up to fight the expansion in court.
 Here's what's happening and how you can help!
 ---

 {{% alert title="How to help" color="primary" %}}